victorfrye/microsoftgraveyard/README.md

 ## Contributing

 Contributions are welcome and key to maintaining this project!
-Please read the [contributing guide](/.github/CONTRIBUTING.md) below before submitting a pull request.
+Please read the [contributing guide](/.github/CONTRIBUTING.md) for opening issues or pull requests.
+If you are simply looking to request a new product be added, continuing reading for how to [add a new dead product](#add-a-new-dead-product).

+### Add a new dead product

+To request a headstone be added to the graveyard for a missing product killed by Microsoft, please open a [new dead product issue](https://github.com/victorfrye/microsoftgraveyard/issues/new?assignees=&labels=new+dead+product&projects=&template=1_new_dead_product.md&title=%5BNEW+CORPSE%5D+) and add the relevant information.

+If you're looking to contribute directly, Please read our [contributing guide](/.github/CONTRIBUTING.md) for more information including how to run the project and add data to the existing collection of products.

 ## Code of Conduct